BSVino/JaiPrimer/JaiPrimer.md

 Here are some examples of things that a compile-time function could do:

-- Compile-time asserts.
+- Compile-time asserts
-- Run test cases.
+- Run test cases
-- Do code style checks.
+- Do code style checks
-- Dynamically generate code and insert it to be compiled.
+- Dynamically generate code and insert it to be compiled
-- Insert build time data.
+- Insert build time data
-- Download the OpenGL spec and build the most recent gl.h header file.
+- Download the OpenGL spec and build the most recent gl.h header file
-- Contact a build server and retrieve/send build data.
+- Contact a build server and retrieve/send build data
-- Talk to your Mars probe on Mars and wait for the packets to come back and get a photo of what Mars looks like.
+- Talk to your Mars probe on Mars and wait for the packets to come back and get a photo of what Mars looks like

 Code Refactoring
 ----------------